SaskiaPacker/potters-club/README.md

 5. Click save
 6. Your page should refresh automatically or manually with a link to your deployed website.
 7. The link can be found here: <https://saskiapacker.github.io/potters-club/>

+### How to fork
+- Log in (or sign up) to [Github](https://github.com/).
+- Go to respository for this project [Potters Club](https://github.com/SaskiaPacker/potters-club).
+- Click the fork button in the top right corner.

+### How to Clone
+- Log in (or sign up) to [Github](https://github.com/).
+- Go to respository for this project [Potters Club](https://github.com/SaskiaPacker/potters-club).
+- Click on the code button, select whether you would like to clone with HTTPS, SSH, GitHub CLI and copy the link shown.
+- Open the terminal in your code editor and change the current working directory to the location you want to use for the clone directory.
+- Type 'git clone' into terminal and then paste the link you copied in step 3.
+- Press enter.

 # Credits
 I would like to give credit to the 'Love Running' project, as my knowledge is limited on setting up the initial file, I look inspiration from there.
 In addition to this, I also took inspiration for the footer elements and the social icons too.